ms-np/app-theme/development-strategy.md

 * add the services file template
 * change the page title
 * update the nav list item with the current  class
-* update the subheading section heading
+* update the heading of the subheading section
 * change the section class
 * personalise the page content